voska/commands/README.md

 # Claude Code Slash Commands

 A collection of production-ready slash commands for Claude Code to accelerate software development workflows.
-Enhanced with framework-specific implementations, cross-command integration, and modern tooling support.
+Commands are organized into two categories: **workflows** (smart agent orchestration) and **tools** (single-purpose utilities).

 ## Installation